SimHoZebs/personal-site/src/content/blogs/Rust made me rethink everything.md

 With the intro out of the way, here's a growing list of things that I learned in Rust and have comments on.

 > [!Note]
 > All the features I'm talking about may exist in other languages or in the languages I think I know very well, but unaware of.
-I'd love to know them, so feel free to contact me @SimHoZebs on Twitter about it.
+I'd love to know them, so feel free to contact me [@SimHoZebs](https://twitter.com/SimHoZebs) about it.

 ## Error handling and rust-analyzer